Trump Russia announcement catches Boeing off guard; spying an everyday concern for defense contractor

 The first KC-46 refueling tankers are supposed to be delivered to the Air Force this year.
 Though the program is running late and deliveries will likely be delayed until next year, the first tankers are already in flight test, flying out of Boeing Field.

-Even driving by on I-5, it’s not unusual to see three tankers sitting parked there between flights.
+Even driving by on I-5, it’s not unusual to see three tankers parked there between flights.
 Anyone with binoculars can take a close look, though such external surveillance would likely yield little information beyond what can be seen in photos released by Boeing.

 The tankers, based on a 767 airliner body, are assembled at Boeing’s main Everett jet plant.
 Yet again, the focus of any spying would be elsewhere.
 The tanker’s military systems are now being installed in a separate modification building at the south end of Paine Field.